Masters

 Are you a current Loyola undergrad?

-Our unique, award-winning program has a stellar reputation in the industry — both our faculty and students have been recognized by the Broadcast Education Association (BEA) for the excellence of their work and the National Academy of Television Arts and Sciences has recognized our students for their work in short and long form content.
-Our program is a great career boost for digital storytellers and professionals who want to add to their communication skills and their resumes.
+Our unique, award-winning program has a stellar reputation in the industry — both our faculty and students have been recognized by the Broadcast Education Association (BEA) for the excellence of their work, and the National Academy of Television Arts and Sciences has recognized our students for their work in short and long form content.

-Learn how to use the latest in state-of-the-art professional cameras, editing software, digital, video, and other equipment in our Convergence Studio and technology labs.
-Wherever your career takes you, you’ll be ready to use the digital tools needed on the job from day one.
+Train with the latest professional cameras, editing software, and multimedia equipment in our OWL Lab and technology labs.
+No matter where your career leads, you'll graduate prepared to confidently use the digital tools and technologies employers expect from day one.

 Meet the Faculty